small-xiangcheng/opencompass/README.md

 ## 🛠️ Installation

 Please follow the official [OpenCompass installation guide](https://doc.opencompass.org.cn/get_started/installation.html) to set up the environment.

+The vllm we used is `vllm==0.6.1.post1`, it maybe different from the latest opencompass version.

 > You may also refer to the customized version of the original README provided here as `README-opencompass.md`.